cucumber/docs/content/docs/cucumber/state.md

 State can make your steps more tightly coupled and harder to reuse.
 {{% /note %}}

 {{% block "java,kotlin" %}}Because scenarios on the JVM may be run in parallel within the same process then any steps will need to handle shared state in a thread-safe manner.

 Cucumber on the JVM will create a new instance of each of your glue code classes before each scenario so variables on your steps will not leak state.

+When using Spring and Guice there is a Cucumber annotation `ScenarioScope` that may be used on state beans to ensure that they do not persist across scenarios and so do not leak state.
 {{% /block %}}

 {{% block "ruby,javascript" %}}